Kreusada/Kreusada-Cogs/docs/contributing.rst

 * Now you should be at a page where there's a button which says `Create pull request`.
 Click it and add any additional details in the description.
 * You have now created a Pull Request with your documentation.
 Wait for a reviewer or the QA to make reviews and add comments for changes.

-* If you are new to github and get very confused, you can always ask for help with this [here](https://discord.gg/JmCFyq7).
+* If you are new to github and get very confused, you can always ask for help with this `here <https://discord.gg/JmCFyq7>`_.

 -------------------------
 Contributing Expectations